 What is an advertisement?

-The definition of advertisement is the means of communication in which a product, brand or service to a viewership in order to attract interest, engagement and sales.
+The definition of advertisement is the means of communication in which a product, brand or service is promoted to a viewership in order to attract interest, engagement, and sales.
 Advertisements (often shortened to ads or adverts) come in many forms, from copy to interactive video, and have evolved to become a crucial feature of the app marketplace.

 Why are advertisements important?

 Advertisements are a guaranteed method of reaching an audience.
-By creating an engaging ad, and spending enough to reach many users, advertisements can have an immediate impact on business.
+By creating an engaging ad, and spending enough to reach your target users, advertisements can have an immediate impact on business.
 This effect could be seen in improved trade or boosted brand recognition, among many different metrics.
 An advertising strategy typically includes a KPI to measure this impact.

 What do in-app ads look like?

-In-app ads take many forms, including text, banners, push notifications and pre or post-roll video ads.
+In-app advertising can take many forms, including text, banners, push notifications and pre or post-roll video ads.
 Such video adverts are usually around 10-15 seconds long (though they can vary) and normally showcase the product within that time.
-Increasingly, ads are becoming interactive, providing more engagement for users in the era of scrolling.
+Increasingly, advertising is becoming interactive, providing more engagement for users in the era of scrolling.
 One such example is the use of deep linking, a feature which allows advertisers to send users directly to an install page in a single click.
 As CTV continues to gain prominence in the advertising space we’re seeing creative, interactive methods emerge, including the use of QR codes to direct users from their TVs to the source of the ad on mobile.

 Which ad format should I use?